 JTL continues to go from strength to strength.
-In the three years since our first Gender Pay Gap report, we have taken on an additional 100 staff and opened seven more Training Centres throughout the country.
+Since our first Gender Pay Gap report, our headcount and demographic has changed significantly.

 What accounts for our continuing success?
 We believe that – more than any other factor – it’s the dedication and performance of our people that sets us apart.
 We also know that we’re stronger as an organisation when we draw upon the diversity of our teams.
 That means creating a diverse working environment where we value each other and treat one another with respect.